9 Amazing Benefits of Dental Implants You Need to Know

 Surgical Placement and Healing

-The dental implant is surgically inserted into the jawbone.
+It is surgically inserted into the jawbone.
 A healing period of 3 to 6 months allows the implant to integrate securely with the bone.

 Abutment and Crown Placement